12 Infuriating Business Jargon Phrases and Their Simple but Ingenious Substitutes

 Plain English: We need to start again.

-Plain English: If we’re going to achieve the results we want this year, we have to work hard and successfully on the project.
+Plain English: If we’re going to achieve the results we want this year, we have to be ready to work immediately on the project.

 Plain English: If we want to compete in this market, we need to think differently.

-5. Right, thanks everyone.
-Let’s touch base tomorrow at 2pm.
+- Right, thanks, everyone.
+Let’s touch base tomorrow at 2 pm.

 Plain English: Self-publishing is the logical solution for freelance trainers with limited resources.